424778940z/wim_integrator/README.md

 # How to use
 Simply extract all iso, select the folder contains all extracted iso content.
 Then hit [Integrate] button, chose a folder for save integrated wim file. (make sure have enough space)
+Note: you need a imagex.exe put in the same folder contains wim_integrator.exe

 # To Do
 - [ ] be able to select mount point